Whataburger: Retail products

 Due to the success of selling Whataburger sauces at H-E-B since 2014, the company announced it will offer 1-pound packages of bacon at H-E-B and Central Market stores.

 Whataburger sells its line of condiments in 14oz and 20oz squeeze bottles.
 It also sells jars of its picante sauce and salsa verde, as well as boxed pancake mix.

 Corporate affairs

+Leadership and operations

+Whataburger generated more than $3 billion in revenue in 2022 at more than 900 restaurant locations in 14 states, as well as from the sale of various retail products in grocery stores throughout the U.S. It employed approximately 50,000 people as of 2022.
+The company is led by president and CEO Ed Nelson, executive vice president and chief operating officer Debbie Stroud, executive vice president and chief marketing officer Rich Scheffler, executive vice president and chief legal officer Elena Kraus, executive vice president and chief financial officer Janelle Sykes, executive vice president and chief development officer James Turcotte, senior vice president and chief people officer Peggy Rubenzer, senior vice president and chief information officer Joe Shannon, and chief strategy and supply chain officer Alexander Ivannikov.

 Headquarters and offices

 In 2009 the company moved from its long time base in Corpus Christi to a new headquarters at 300 Concord Plaza Drive, a 140000 sqft building in San Antonio.

-Previously the corporate headquarters were in Corpus Christi.
-With the regional offices' in Corpus Christi, Houston, Irving, and Phoenix.
+Previously the corporate headquarters were in Corpus Christi with the regional offices in Corpus Christi, Houston, Irving, and Phoenix.

 After Hurricane Ike hit the Texas Coast in 2008, the company began considering moving its headquarters from Corpus Christi.
-On Friday November 21, 2008, the company announced it was permanently moving the headquarters to San Antonio, and that the current Corpus Christi office would remain open indefinitely to help ease the transition.
-The company chose to permanently relocate to San Antonio because of a larger talent pool for potential employees, increased protection from hurricanes, and office space that is considered to be cost-efficient.
+On Friday November 21, 2008, the company announced it was permanently moving to San Antonio, and that the Corpus Christi office would remain open indefinitely to help ease the transition.
+The company chose San Antonio because of a larger talent pool for potential employees, increased protection from hurricanes, and cost-efficient office space.